Kingdom Tension Part 5

 At Keys Vineyard Church, we are presenting a series called ‘Kingdom Tension,’ which we post here on Online Bible Institute.

-In our ‘Kingdom Tension’ series, we have been saying that the church is ultimately about relationships.
-Relationship with God, relationship with the people of God, and relationship with those who do not yet know Jesus.
-These relationships are developed in the context of worship, discipleship, fellowship, and ministry in the tension of the now and not yet.
-Today, we are going to talk about prayer.
+We’ve been saying in our “Kingdom Tension” series that the church is all about relationships.
+A relationship with God, a relationship with the people of God, and a relationship with people who don’t know Jesus yet.
+In the tension of the now and not yet, these relationships grow through worship, discipleship, fellowship, and ministry.
+We are going to talk about prayer today.

 Acts 2:42-43 (NIV)